 - Dolby Atmos and spacial audio support

-One of the more interesting new features is the introduction of spatial audio and support for Dolby Atmos.
+One of the more interesting features is the spatial audio and support for Dolby Atmos.
 The former uses the speaker in the base of the iPhone and the ear speaker at the top of the phone and some Apple virtualisation software to create a sound stage that gives the impression that the sound is coming from all around the phone rather than just at its base.

 It's incredibly clever and works really well.
 It's system-wide too, so it works on everything from games, like those found available on Apple Arcade to movies and TV shows in Apple TV+ rather than asking developers to encode anything special and certainly makes a difference to how you enjoy your content through the speakers.
 It's been some time coming too, with rivals like the Samsung Galaxy S10 offering AKG-tuned Dolby Atmos speakers to great effect.

 Apple's version works so well as we couldn't tell the difference when listening to Dolby Atmos movies like Detective Pikachu and Lego Movie 2 when compared with Apple's own spatial audio system.
 We suspect there's not a lot of difference under the skin - but the net result is the same: that the iPhone has great speakers on it and that's a boon for gaming, watching ad hoc YouTube videos, or sharing with friends.
 We especially found that to be the case for games on Apple Arcade.
 It brings a new meaning to pick up and play and certainly makes the soundtracks of games like Sayonara Wild Hearts really pop.